The path to success is to take massive, determined action.

-Let’s say that you successfully addressed all the previous five steps and as a result you now have the necessary clarity, mindset, commitment, leverage and understanding of the sacrifices you need to make to achieve you goal.
-Given time you are as a result very likely to accomplish your goal… eventually.
+Let’s say that you successfully addressed all the previous five steps and as a result, you now have the necessary clarity, mindset, commitment, leverage and understanding of the sacrifices you need to make to achieve your goal.
+Given time, you are as a result very likely to accomplish your goal… eventually.

 I say “eventually” because you are still missing one key ingredient which comes in the form of urgency.

-With no urgency it’s easy to put things off for another day, or to just simply take your time while working through the tasks and activities you set for yourself.
-However, with urgency everything suddenly becomes time sensitive.
-You are no longer relaxing your way through an activity, you are instead working through it with incredible zest and energy.
+With no urgency, it’s easy to put things off for another day or to just simply take your time while working on the tasks and activities you set for yourself.
+However, with urgency, everything suddenly becomes time sensitive.
+You are no longer relaxing your way through an activity, you are instead working on it with incredible zest and energy.
 And that is precisely what it feels like to take massive action toward a goal.

 Urgency also naturally comes through passion and purpose.
 You need to be wholeheartedly passionate about the process of achieving your goal.
 It has to be something that keeps you up late at night and pulls you out of bed in the morning.
 It has to be something that you just can’t stop thinking and dreaming about that is intrinsically connected with your life’s purpose.
 In a sense you have to feel as though:

 People are relying on me…

 I am on a mission that is bigger than myself…